akhilsrinivasp/iwp-digital-assignments/README.md

-# CSE3002 Internet and Web Programming
-- Lab Assignments related to the course are uploaded here
-- The repository is mainly used to submit codes
+- iwp-digital-assignments The repository is mainly used to submit codes

+hello, my name is pp, whenever i try to edit something using vi, idk if its a glitch, i am not able to type anything as such, after sometime, it works though.